 Policies provide a sound framework for parent/staff/child interactions as well as guiding all practices within the centre.
 Policies are kept in a labelled folder on a shelf in the parent library in the front locker/play room along with the Early Years Learning Framework, National Regulations and National Law.
+These documents are also available online on Storypark.
 You are encouraged to read these at any time and we will share policies weekly on Storypark and ask for your feedback.